© 1999-2008

 1986-87

 Ric spent his early years on the east coast listening to some of New York City's fabled deejays.
-He got into radio in 1978.
+He got into radio in 1978 after attending Dick Robinson's Connecticut School of Broadcasting.
 Glenn Colligan hired him at WDRC to work weekends and fill-in.
 While there he did a retro feature called The Time Machine, produced by Dave Nagel.
 In January, 1986, WDRC AM affiliated with The Oldies Channel, a satellite-delivered format from the Transtar network.
 As a result Ric lost his job.
-But today the format is owned by another company and he is its national program director, based in Los Angeles.
-Ric is also an oldies consultant to WDRC FM.
+He later became national program director of the company, based in Los Angeles.

 PRIOR: WRCQ Farmington, CT

-AFTER: WLAD/WDAQ Danbury, CT; KSDO FM San Diego, CA; KGGI Riverside, CA; KHYL Sacramento, CA
+AFTER: WLAD/WDAQ Danbury, CT; KSDO FM San Diego, CA; KGGI Riverside, CA; KHYL Sacramento, CA; program director of Westwood One's The Oldies Channel; program director of Dial Global Networks

 WDRC's John Saville